Quintuplin/capstone-mirror/APP1/readme.txt

 generate unique directory ID
 upload and save to directory
-msconvert if raw; no convert required if fasta; no upload allowed if other prints ID and path (todo output in a manner that can pass to APP2)
+msconvert if raw; no convert required if fasta; no upload allowed if other
+    side: msconvert path will vary on your machine prints ID and path (todo output in a manner that can pass to APP2)

 note: might move msconvert to APP3 in future to reduce user wait times within APP1